 ASP .NET MVC • C# • WCF • Web API • IIS • SSRS reporting • Crystal Reports • Entity Framework • Microsoft SQL Server • Google maps • Open Street Maps • DevExpress dashboard • Azure MqTT • Azure SignalR • Azure App service • Azure AD and ADB2C Authentication • Azure App services

-TatvaSoft developed a smart web-application “Intelligent Light Management System” which provides easy accessibility of the applications via the internet from anywhere and at any point in time.
-Our solution is featured with multiple offerings which are inclusive of
+TatvaSoft developed a smart web-application namely “Intelligent Light Management System” which provides easy accessibility of the applications via the internet from anywhere and at any point in time.
+Microsoft products like Azure cloud services along with .NET(C#), Google Maps were perfect fit for our project.
+Our solution offers multiple industry-first features which includes but not limited to

 - Manage Inventory of all types of lighting units purchased/received from multiple vendors.